Skip to main content

 Pathways to math difficulties -A longitudinal study from birth to school-age

 The EarlyMath project (2021-2026) studies children’s early development of mathematical skills, motivation and emotions in interaction with learning environments.
-We want to understand better why the learning of basic mathematical skills is challenging for ten to twenty percent of children.
-This knowledge is needed for developing the means of early identification of children who need more support to learn the essential mathematical skills today, as well as for developing more efficient forms of support for childcare clinics, for early childhood education and care (ECEC), and for parents.
+We want to understand better how mathematical skills develop and why the learning of basic mathematical skills is challenging for ten to twenty percent of children.
+This knowledge is needed for developing the means of early identification of children who need more support to learn the essential mathematical skills today, as well as for developing more efficient forms of support for learning in daycare settings, schools, and homes.

 EarlyMath seeks answers to the following questions: